juanha2/HollowFaith/README.md

 - Space: Jump
 - Hold Space while in air: hover

+*When a crow appears, it means you have no sight of landing.
+You have to max jump and hover everytime you see this bird.

 ## Credits
 - Aaron Guerrero Cruz
 > Github profile: https://github.com/AaronGCProg